 - Sender Policy Framework (SPF).
 Allows a domain owner to indicate multiple IP addresses or domains that can send mail on their behalf via a DNS TXT entry.

 - TLS.
 STARTTLS, or Opportunistic TLS.
 Gives senders the ability to encrypt email in transit.

 Placement filters evaluate emails against a set of criteria—which changes over time.
 These filters are looking at a combination of engagement, reputation, authentication, formatting, and content and word triggers.
 Litmus Spam Testing checks your email against the following placement filters:

 These scores show you the likelihood a spam filter tool will catch your email and put it in someone’s spam inbox.

 - Barracuda.
 Barracuda Essentials for Email Security is a sophisticated anti-spam and email analysis tool often used by large organizations.

-A blocklist is a real-time collection of senders that are thought to be sources of spam or other types of email abuse.
+A blocklist is a real-time collection of senders thought to be sources of spam or other types of email abuse.
 Blocklist providers may use a combination of spam traps, spam complaints, and other proprietary data sources as criteria for adding a sender to a blocklist.
 Inbox providers often maintain their own proprietary blocklists, using them in combination with independent, third-party blocklists.

-How do you interpret the results?
+How do you interpret the spam test results?

 Once your spam test has run, you’ll see a high-level summary of your results.
 From here, you can drill deeper into issues that were uncovered.